NikDrosakis/gen20/README.md

 how to create and IPFS subsystem for getting and sharing knowledge 2) how Blockchain could utilize share apps like uber of airbnb
 ##Top until now
 - The php api & to core in php8.3 (with 5 different utilizing core class methods accessing all type of data and buffers)
-- Vanillajs and decoupling from main libraries)
+- JS and decoupling from main libraries)
 - Layout & cubos
 - Use flexibility with drag & drop in admin
 - Generative AIs
-- solr neo4j, elasticsearch,
+- solr
 - Ta kronos, ermis rising service modularity
-- Go and Rust as the young power
+- Go
 - The admin as it progresses
 - The admin > grid with the channels is small and disfunctional
 - the 270k vivalibrocom book titles saved in db in one night